AnaZonia/moon_notes/Ana Did Science Today.md

 - shorter titles that cite results are cited more
 - be consistent with order of primary and secondary goals. showing it first is also a good idea

+depending on the age class N fixers fix at different rates

+- botanist - understands lianas and biodiversity
+- in the field
+not in the dry forest - newer data
+- never been analysed in the way that we can do it.

+land use classification
+burn

+meet over zoom professor in singapore.

+greg asner 2012 data. he may have information on land use classification?
+- may have other lidar flights over agua salud done this past year and other regions for other regions - would have biomass for other years. helena muller-landau would have that with drones. etienne university of toronto used remote sensing casey cushman - jpl, tenessee oak ridge, helped lead the radar study from JPL

+someone did postdoc with catherine potvin - joanne palantier. she did land use classification for land slides.

+remote sensing people in panama canal authority - raul martinez. gerente of environmental division. they may have at least within the watershed. milton solano also - write him an email and ask. manage databases.

+most forests are regrowing on pastureland - rice isnt grown everywhere, and neither is sugar cane, some areas have would be cool to start with just fire and move on.

+final product
+- regeneration potential for Panama - marrying with the probability of deforestation map
+	- how forests regenerate from landslides?
+	- hills and bedrock - this could be an interesting predictor too.
+- conceptualizing chapter 3 - lianas, nitrogen fixers.
+Catherine also has botanists, and others in forest geo.

+dispersal limitation.

+Hola Milton,

 ## 15/08, Thu -

 Check the effect of implicit age with logistic curve.